 Albert Einstein once said that “the world will not be destroyed by those who do evil, but by those who watch them without doing anything.”
 Day of Silence lets students stand up against that evil and encourages the school to follow suit.
 As more students are aware of the issue, more focus can be placed on ensuring the environment is one that is welcoming and accepting.

-How to participate in the Day of Silence
+How to Celebrate National Day of Silence

 1. Register with GLSEN